Ganerbschaft: History

-Ganerbschafts arose as a result of the simultaneous nomination of several co-heirs to the same estate; this occurred mainly in the Middle Ages for reasons of family politics.
+Ganerbschafts arose as a result of the simultaneous nomination of several co-heirs to the same estate.
+This occurred mainly in the Middle Ages for reasons of family politics.

-Subject of such legal relationships was usually a jointly-built or conquered castle or palace, which was then referred to as a Ganerbenburg ("common inheritance castle").
+The subject of such legal relationships was usually a jointly-built or conquered castle or palace, which was then referred to as a Ganerbenburg ("common inheritance castle").
 The peaceful coexistence of the heirs, the rules by which they lived daily, side by side, and the rights of use of common facilities were usually comprehensively regulated by so-called Burgfrieden agreements.

-Ganerbschaften were established in order to keep an important family property, like a castle, without dividing it or disposing of it.
+Ganerbschaften were established in order to keep an important family property, such as a castle, without dividing it or disposing of it.
 Although the initially very close community of co-heirs (Ganerben) tended to become looser over the decades, the unity of the estate to the outside world was maintained.
 This often expressed itself through the use of a common family and emblem.

-Another form of inheritance which permitted similar arrangements, was the fee tail (Fideikommiss).
+Another form of inheritance that permitted similar arrangements was the fee tail (Fideikommiss).